limput9935/cynai-framework-v.1/CONTRIBUTING.md

-# Contributing to QudeAI Framework
+# Contributing to cynAI Framework

-Thank you for considering contributing to the QudeAI Framework!
+Thank you for considering contributing to the cynAI Framework!
 We welcome contributions from the community to help improve and expand the project.

 ## How to Contribute